GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     return $output_file
     }

 The compiler is invoked on line 47 via the function tiny_compile.
+The short version of how the actual compiler will get invokded:

+1. In share/dejagnu/standard.exp, the function $tool_compile will invoke taget_compile
+2. In share/dejagnu/target.exp, the function target_compile will invokde default_target_compile
+3. Which in turn will invoke the gcc compiler

 With the files in place the next step is to add the integration into the Makefile, and to start to populate the Tiny testsuites with meaningful tests.